Saveliy13/Saveliy13/README.md

 - 👋 Hi, I’m @Saveliy Izmailov
-- 👀 I’m interested in VR and AR
+- 👨‍💻 I'm a technical artist
-- 🌱 I’m currently learning Unreal Engine
+- 👀 I'm interested in GameDev
-- 💞️ I’m looking to collaborate on Vr projects
+- 🌱 Like to write shaders
 - 📫 How to reach me izmailov.s.d@gmail.com

 <!---